contiki-os/contiki/examples/jn516x/tsch/uart1-test-node/README.md

-This example is a simple TSCH node used to test uart1 functionality of a JN516x on a RICH node.
+This example is a simple TSCH node used to test uart1 functionality of a JN516x on a node.
 Note: uart0 is usually configured as serial port for flashing the JN516x and for logging and debug output.

 The TX output of uart1 is represented as a PUT/POST resource for a Coap client.